hortonworks/cloudbreak/docs/gcp.md

 ## Configured image

-You can import the pre-configured GCP image with the following script:
+You can download the latest pre-configured Cloudbreak Deployer Google Cloud image with the following script.

 ### GCP image details